jariq/NuSign/README.md

       Serial number:  78E0593A6F048F998C255F8BC2892D82
       Invalid before: Wed, 11 Jan 2017 07:52:59 GMT
       Invalid after:  Thu, 11 Jan 2018 07:52:59 GMT

+NuSign will display GUI dialog which will let you select certificate you want to use for signing.
+If your signing certificate is stored in the smartcard then you might also be prompted to enter PIN code.

+Alternatively you can perform signing operation in non-interactive/headless mode by specifying thumbprint of signing certificate with `-cert` parameter:

+    c:\> NuSign.exe -sign MyLibrary.1.0.0.nupkg -cert d5de31ea974f5ea8581d633eeffa8f3ea0d479bb

 ## How do I verify package signature?